-Looking at your Canvas, you don’t really see a difference except they are under the word “Attach” in the layer panel.
+Looking at your canvas, you don’t really see a difference except that they are under the word “Attach” in the layer panel.

 Now, when you hit “Make it”, the objects are staying in the exact position as you designed them in the canvas!

 What happens if you attach 2 objects of two different colours.